MrMoneyDeveloper/FrankTheLocalLLM-main/README.md

 make dev
 ```

-This launches Postgres with pgvector, Redis, the FastAPI API plus Celery worker,
+This launches Postgres, Redis, the FastAPI API plus Celery worker,
-an Ollama instance and the Vue front-end.
+an Ollama instance, the Vue front-end and persists a Chroma index.
 The `dev` target runs database
 migrations, seeds a sample Markdown note and opens the UI in your browser.